superdesk/superdesk-planning/README.md

     * Otherwise only the content types in the list are allowed to be linked to a coverage
     * This includes fulfilment of an Assignment

+### Development tools config

+**redux-logger**

+To enable, create a local storage entry called "devtools" with a value `'["redux-logger"]'`.
+It can be done by running the following command in the console:

+    localStorage.setItem('devtools', '["redux-logger"]')

 ## Slack Integration
 There are a couple of steps to take to enable slack for assignment notifications.